Photo: Warren LeMay / Wikimedia Commons (CC0) · CC0 1.0 (Public Domain Dedication)

 Is Hayesville Area — Cherokee County Haunts family-friendly?

 Hayesville is a small mountain town with family-accessible downtown areas and Blue Ridge Parkway access.
-The paranormal accounts are mild in character — moving objects, a seated apparition, mysterious lights.
+The paranormal accounts are mild in character — a cabin apparition and mysterious lights.
 No violent history documented for these specific locations.
 Overall family fit: High.

 How much does it cost to visit Hayesville Area — Cherokee County Haunts?